 It’s usually best to leave fish in the pond during the winter, providing the depth of the pond is 18˝ or deeper and there is little to no water circulation.
 Fish will gather in the denser, warmer part of the pond, which is at the bottom.
 As cold weather approaches, monitor pond water temperatures daily.
 When the water temperature falls below 39°F, you should stop feeding the fish altogether.
 Fish rely on stored energy reserves to sustain them throughout the winter months so there’s no need to worry.

-Here’s a condensed Winter Pond Checklist:
+Here’s a condensed checklist:

 - Disconnect the pump, filter and UV clarifier before water freezes